Direct contact? Call: +31 53 4302 836

 Dynamic coupling

-The Ambroise designers designed a dynamic coupling between the AFO and the UTX.
+The Ambroise engineers designed a dynamic coupling between the AFO and the UTX.
 At the bottom pelotte carrier of the UTX, the AFO is attached via a Poly Urethane Rubber (PUR) spring (circled in the picture).
 As soon as the leg begins to bend at the end of the standing phase, there is just a little stretch on the PUR spring, even though the AFO is stiff.
 That bit is enough to put the SWING function into operation: A nice example of effective minimal engineering.

 To top